CREATE Methods Group

 - Promote use of the guidance and tools developed to Aboriginal and Torres Strait Islander health practitioners and researchers through capacity strengthening initiatives.

 Quality Appraisal through an Aboriginal and Torres Strait Islander Lens

-To develop a critical appraisal tool that appraises the ethical and methodological quality of research conducted with Aboriginal and Torres Strait Islander peoples from an Aboriginal and Torres Strait Islander perspective.
+To develop a quality appraisal tool that appraises the ethical and methodological quality of research conducted with Aboriginal and Torres Strait Islander peoples from an Aboriginal and Torres Strait Islander perspective.

-The tool is designed to be used in conjunction with existing critical appraisal tools.
+The tool is designed to be used in conjunction with existing critical/quality appraisal tools.

 Progress to date